MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - B23N
 - Tito

 Note that the IPS kit I have listed is the *easiest* IPS kit to use that is compatible with this build.
 It includes an image centering feature, so you don't need to fiddle with centering it manually in the shell.
 Other kits likely would not center nicely in the DMG shell! <a href="https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-2-6-ips-high-brightness-drop-in-backlight-lcd-kit?variant=41398632251564">This kit works electrically, but requires you to center the image yourself.</a> If you end up making some sort of 3D-printed bracket to support this screen, feel free to share it here.

-### Circuit Boards

-Blah.
-Mention U5.
+### V. Compatibility with Other Mods

+You don't need any extra mods to complete the MGBC build, but there are some options available.
+One of the goals for the MGBC was to provide compatibility with various mods by other makers.
+In general, I tried to make the board similar to the Game Boy Pocket PCB in terms of solder points for different kinds of mods.
+The MGBC will not benefit from any mods that include audio amplification/"cleaning" or tactile button mods, as I've included those improvements already.
+Check out the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/MGBC%20PCB#customization-options">Customization Options</a> section in the MGBC PCB folder for information on those.

+  - <a href="https://www.etsy.com/listing/1267252807/game-boy-color-battery-indicator-mod">Leggomyfroggo's Two-Stage Battery Indicator Mod</a>: goes in place of the power LED, changes color when battery gets low
+  - <a href="https://www.etsy.com/listing/1422095615/frogulator-game-boy-colorpocket-dc">Leggomyfroggo's Frogulator</a>: a power supply that slots into the U5 socket; eyes light up for battery power indication
+  - <a href="https://www.muramasaentertainment.com/product/pocket-power-pocket/">Muramasa's Pocket-Power Pocket</a>: an all-in-one LiPo charger including USB-C port; requires some shell cuts and **removal of EM7** [untested]
+  - <a href="https://github.com/marshallh/gbpp">marshallh's Game Boy Pocket Power</a>: a power supply that slots into the U5 socket; has LiPo support (solder wires through the DC and BT+ holes on the MGBC board, and **remove EM7** - requires USB-C board for charging and some shell cuts [untested]
+  - <a href="https://github.com/skimzor/SZ-REG">skimzor's SZ Regulator</a>: a power supply that slots into the U5 socket; customizable print on the front of the board through <a href="https://ko-fi.com/skimzor">skimzor's Ko-Fi page</a>
+  - <a href="https://www.nataliethenerd.com/product-page/gbp-led-boards">Natalie the Nerd's LED Boards</a>: button LED backlight board

 ## Assembly Notes